Skip to main content

 # Same description returns cached result

-category1 = categorize_product("Red cotton t-shirt") # Calls AI
+category1 = await categorize_product("Red cotton t-shirt") # Calls agent

-category2 = categorize_product("Red cotton t-shirt") # Returns cached
+category2 = await categorize_product("Red cotton t-shirt") # Returns cached

 Advanced: Best-of-N caching with retries.
 Like JIT compilation that eventually compiles hot code paths, you can combine caching with retry strategies to create a “best-of-N” pattern: retry failed operations until you get a high-quality result, then cache that successful response.
 Future calls skip the retry logic entirely and use the cached “compiled” result.
 This is particularly useful for expensive operations where you want to pay the retry cost once, then reuse the validated output.